SAP-samples/teched2022-IN262/exercises/ex0/README.md

 ## Summary

-You should now have launched Integration Assessment Tool.
+You should now have launched the Integration Assessment Tool.

-Now, we familiarize with the Tool and Standard Settings .
-Continue to - [Familiarize with Standard Settings ](/exercises/ex1)
+Now, we familiarize with the Tool and Standard Settings.
+Continue to - [Familiarize with Standard Settings](/exercises/ex1)